 - An unopened bottle of calibration solution has a shelf life of about two years.

-Care of your meter
+Care of the EC meter

 To improve performance, clean the stainless steel electrodes periodically by rinsing in pure alcohol (eg. methylated spirits) for 10 to 15 minutes.